 We endeavor to prevent violation of laws related to labor and occurrence of accidents.
 Although risks of child labor and forced labor are low at Hulic as we have developed a highly specialized business mainly in Tokyo, we declare that we do not permit any form of child labor or forced labor.
 In order to prevent such labor, we regularly audit compliance with laws in employment management and also provide compliance education, including regarding the prevention of child labor and forced labor, to employees.

 For managing human risk, the department in charge determines and evaluates the situation before reporting to the Risk Management Committee and making recommendations.
 The

 Board of Directors is also regularly kept aware of the content of these reports.
-As a result, there have been no situations that threaten such risks as freedom of association, collective bargaining rights, child labor, forced labor, security practices, or indigenous priatoly manage personnel performance data and disclose information
+As a result, there have been no situations that threaten such risks as freedom of association, collective bargaining rights, child labor, forced labor, security practices, or indigenous rights.